Plus Delta Template

 Step 5: Share the template with your team.
 When you’ve added all the relevant information, it’s time to share your work.
 Collaborate with your team to make sure you’ve covered everything.
 If they have any suggestions or feedback, they can add visual notes directly to your template.

 Step 6: Create a plan of action.
 In the final phase, you’ll review all the information you’ve collected in the template.
-From here, you’ll create a plan of action for how to improve your work going forward.
+From here, you’ll create a plan of action with one of the action plan templates for how to improve your work going forward.

 Get started with this template right now.